Do you copyright your materials after you create them in your business?

 - forms and worksheets

-- book, audio and video programs
+- audio and video programs, including training programs, podcasts, etc.

-- educational exercises you’ve created
+- educational exercises

-- your website/blog
+- your website content

-- student guides
+- student guides and participant workbooks

 It’s your material, you should protect it.